googleapis/langchain-google-cloud-sql-pg-python/DEVELOPER.md

 To run Cloud Build tests on GitHub from external contributors, ie RenovateBot, comment: `/gcbrun`.

+#### Code Coverage
+Please make sure your code is fully tested.
+The Cloud Build integration tests are run with the `pytest-cov` code coverage plugin.
+They fail for PRs with a code coverage less than the threshold specified in `.coveragerc`.
+If your file is inside the main module and should be ignored by code coverage check, add it to the `omit` section of `.coveragerc`.

+Check for code coverage report any Cloud Build integration test log.
+Here is a breakdown of the report:
+- `Stmts`:  lines of executable code (statements)
+- `Miss`: number of lines not covered by tests.
+- `Branch`: branches of executable code (e.g an if-else clause may count as 1 statement but 2 branches; test for both conditions to have both branches covered)
+- `BrPart`: number of branches not covered by tests.
+- `Cover`: average coverage of files
+- `Missing`: lines that are not covered by tests

 ## Documentation

 ### LangChain Integration Docs